dalong0514/readnotes/20200106计算原文/2020097Secrets-of-the-JavaScript-Ninja/2020097Secrets-of-the-JavaScript-Ninja0601.md

-If you run this code, you’ll see that the output is Sun Tzu, Hattori, Yoshi, Genghis Khan.
-Generating Sun Tzu probably doesn’t catch you off guard; it’s the first value yielded by the WarriorGenerator.
+If you run this code, you'll see that the output is Sun Tzu, Hattori, Yoshi, Genghis Khan.
+Generating Sun Tzu probably doesn't catch you off guard; it's the first value yielded by the WarriorGenerator.
 But the second output, Hattori, deserves an explanation.

 By using the yield* operator on an iterator, we yield to another generator.
-In this example, from a WarriorGenerator we’re yielding to a new NinjaGenerator; all calls to the current WarriorGenerator iterator’s next method are rerouted to the NinjaGenerator.
+In this example, from a WarriorGenerator we're yielding to a new NinjaGenerator; all calls to the current WarriorGenerator iterator's next method are rerouted to the NinjaGenerator.
 This holds until the NinjaGenerator has no work left to do.
 So in our example, after Sun Tzu, the program generates Hattori and Yoshi.
 Only when the NinjaGenerator is done with its work will the execution of the original iterator continue by outputting Genghis Khan.
 Notice that this is happening transparently to the code that calls the original generator.
-The for-of loop doesn’t care that the WarriorGenerator yields to another generator; it keeps calling next until it’s done.
+The for-of loop doesn't care that the WarriorGenerator yields to another generator; it keeps calling next until it's done.

-Now that you have a grasp of how generators work in general and how delegating to another generator works, let’s look at a couple of practical examples.
+Now that you have a grasp of how generators work in general and how delegating to another generator works, let's look at a couple of practical examples.

 6.2.1 通过迭代器对象控制生成器